-Transfer Application Fee Waiver Options:
+Transfer Application Fee Waiver Options

 Option 1: Register for and attend a UNT Dallas First Friday transfer information session.

-Register for and attend a UNT Dallas Transfer Monday transfer information session.
+Option 2: Register for and attend a UNT Dallas Preview Day such as True Blue (Fall) and Trailblazer 360 (Spring).

 Graduate Admissions Application Fee